 - Target Audience (PM Essentials, PM Advanced, PM for Entrepreneurs – see information below)

-Please note that each potential session leader is limited to two session proposals.
+Please note that each potential session leader is limited to ONE session proposal.
 This is to encourage maximum participation by all interested session leaders.
 If you’re looking for topics that past participants are wanting to see, check out this list.
 Please note, that once a session is submitted, it may take 24 to 48 hours to appear on the sessions wiki.
 We do not filter session submissions, but it is a manual process to take the session submission and add it to the wiki, thus the potential for delay.
 Thanks for you understanding.
 If you have questions, please send an email to ProductCamp Austin’s Session Chair.

 - Opportunity Analysis (Market Research, Market Segmentation, Competitive Analysis, Business Case, Market Problems, etc.)

 - Product Strategy (Business Planning, Business Model, Whole Product, Roadmaps, Portfolio Planning, Partnerships, Resource Allocation, Technology Assessment, etc.)